10 Common DUI Questions

 1. My license was taken from me and I have been given a temporary license.
 What do I need to do?

 Most importantly, you need to request a hearing within the first 10 days.
 If you do not request a hearing within this period you will lose your right to a hearing.
 Your lawyer can request the hearing for you.
 Your lawyer will obtain all the necessary documents to review your case and to advise you.
 Most importantly, your lawyer will represent you at the DMV hearing.

 2. What happens at my DMV hearing?

-A hearing officer will receive evidence including reports from the arresting officer and decide what if any action to take.
-In most cases, the hearing officer will not take live testimony, but will rely of the written reports of the officer to reach a decision.
-Generally, before the hearing officer can suspend a license there must be sufficient evidence that you were driving, that you were lawfully arrested and that your blood alcohol level exceeded .08 percent.
-If their was a refusal of a chemical test or prior offenses, these issues will also be addressed at the hearing.
+A hearing officer will receive evidence, including reports from the arresting officer, and decide what, if any, action to take.
+In most cases, the hearing officer will not take live testimony but will instead rely on the written reports of the officer to reach a decision.
+Generally, before the hearing officer can suspend a license, there must be sufficient evidence that you were driving, that you were lawfully arrested and that your blood alcohol level exceeded .08%.
+If there was a refusal of a chemical test or prior offenses, these issues will also be addressed at the hearing.